|As Featured In:|

 Now, don't get me wrong; I haven't let myself turn into a blob, and I'm still training 5-6 days a week.
 The goals, however, have shifted since my last powerlifting meet in December of 2007.
 Nowadays, I get a lot more excited about watching one of our minor league guys get a big league call-up than I do about a ten-pound squat personal record after a 16-week training cycle.
 I worry more about being a better husband, business partner, boss, and coach than I do about whether I'm 10 or 11% body fat, and whether it'll make my weight class.
 And, I certainly expect these priorities to change even more when my wife and I decide to have kids.

 In short, I think I'm a lot like a solid chunk of the exercising population.
 Training hard excites me, but it doesn't define me anymore.

-Interestingly, though, I really haven’t wasted away like one might expect.
-In fact, I’ve gotten stronger while keeping my weight about the same – or slightly lower, right where I want to be.
-Just for the heck of it, I staged my own little mock raw powerlifting meet this morning and totaled 1435 at a body weight of 180.6 (1396 is considered an “Elite” total, as a frame of reference).
+Interestingly, though, I really haven't wasted away like one might expect.
+In fact, I've gotten stronger while keeping my weight about the same - or slightly lower, right where I want to be.
+Just for the heck of it, not too long ago, I staged my own little mock raw powerlifting meet and totaled 1435 at a body weight of 180.6 (1396 is considered an "Elite" total, as a frame of reference).
 I used the giant cambered bar for squatting, simply because my shoulder gets cranky when I back squat.
 Sue me.

 A few notes on the mock/impromptu meet: